-Usually, the ratio between red and green is likely to differ significantly as per the amount of ruby crystals.
+Usually, the ratio between red and green is likely to differ significantly as per the number of ruby crystals.
 At times, the stone is likely to be mostly green with only some pink or red spots.
 Similarly, it can also be mostly red and pink with a few green corners.
 However, the latter is a rare case, as green is more prevalent.

 You can also apply the knowledge of other characteristics.
 For example, genuine ruby zoisites are opaque due to the inclusions.
 Further, it is likely to have a virtuous luster once it is polished.
 In short, a vibrant, smooth, and virtuous luster is what you should check for.

 It is vital to note that this gemstone is not treated in any way for making enhancements.
 Thus, there is no need to bother about whether the stone you got is real or not.

 Jewelry pieces having this gemstone are available in most gemstone jewelry shops.
 The red and green contrast makes it a preferable choice for necklaces, bracelets, and pendants.
 Wearing it as a part of your jewelry will keep its positive vibes close to your body, uplift your aura, and magnify your energy fields.

 Apart from jewelry, you can even feel the positive energy of this stone by keeping it in your purse or wallet.